-If you are a small business, you probably know about Search Engine Optimization (SEO).
+You know about Search Engine Optimization (SEO) if you are a small business.
 If you haven’t, don’t worry; you’ll better understand SEO after reading this post.

 Why Is SEO Important for Your Website?

 Organic SEO Search Results

 SEO can influence the search engine results pages (or SERPs).
 Organic SEO is an unpaid ranking, and unpaid organic ranking on search results tends to be more credible than paid advertisements.
 As a result, it receives more clicks from users.
 When SEO is set up correctly, providing good content with the right search keywords, if traffic is optimized and the website is indexed in Google, it will eventually appear in more results.

 Driving Traffic from Search Engines